louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>
 <br>

-Below this section are three titled images showing the tackroom, indoor arena and hacking available.
+Below this section are three titled images showing the outdoor sand school, indoor arena and hacking available.

 <br>